project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/140-satish-kumar-be-humble-you-cant-outsmart-nature.md

 ---
-title: 140 Satish Kumar – Be humble, you can’t outsmart nature
+title: 140 Satish Kumar Be Humble You Cant Outsmart Nature
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-11-16)